The Bankrate promise

 If your answer to any of those questions is no, that perk shouldn’t be a factor in your decision.
 You might find that the card’s rewards rates are high enough to justify the annual fee alone, or you might decide that it isn’t worth it.

-Credit card perks and rewards are a nice bonus for people who pay their statements in full each month.
+Credit card perks and rewards are a nice bonus for people who can pay their statements in full each month.
 But if you’re working on paying down a credit card debt balance, it’s probably not a good idea to add another charge to the mix.
 The average credit card interest rate is over 20 percent, so it’s best to put every extra dollar toward debt before you start pursuing rewards.

-The benefits disappear after the first year
+Your card’s benefits disappear after the first year

 The bottom line